Lean

 An approach to manufacturing that focuses on customer satisfaction.
 Quality products conform to specifications, are free of defects, and meet the requirements of their anticipated use.

-Maintenance focusing on tasks that keeps machines producing quality, error-free parts.
-Quality maintenance is one aspect of total productive maintenance.
+A maintenance approach that focuses on tasks that lead to the production of quality, error-free parts.
+Quality integration is one of the eight pillars of total productive maintenance.

 quality rate